 This is the start of all things on the web for your small business.
-Without complicating anything, your domain name is your .co.za or .com that will be used to find your website and email address.
+Without complicating anything, your domain name is your .co.za or .com which will be used to find your website and email address.
 You can get one from the 1-grid.com website.
 Have a look at variations other than .co.za or .com as well.
 You must just fancy a .guru or .africa.

 Get Web hosting that supports WordPress

 Web hosting is the service that allows your website to have a physical home on the Internet.
-Your website files and database (which is what WordPress will produce for you) needs to be hosted on a server.
+Your website files and database (which is what WordPress will produce for you) need to be hosted on a server.
 Web hosting makes this possible.
 You then need to be sure that your web hosting provider is capable of running WordPress.
 The self-hosted version of WordPress is 100% free.
 The web hosting plans on this page all accommodate WordPress with no effort and the control panel you get access to has a simple 1-click WordPress installation feature.

 Find a cool WordPress theme

 WordPress themes are available from thousands of vendors and developers.
 There are pre-loaded themes when you set WordPress up for the first time.
-Once your installation is done you can literally choose from millions of styles and colour profiles to suit your business.
+Once your installation is done you can literally choose from millions of styles and color profiles to suit your business.
 Themes are generally free but there are premium themes available if you need something that is of a very high standard.
 Paid themes also come with support so you can be guided if you so need.

 Install some nifty plugins

 While themes address your overall website look and feel, you make look for added functionality like sliders and contact forms.
 No sweat, WordPress plugins are there to help.
-I have almost never not found a plugin to address a problem that I had on a WordPress website.
+I have almost not found a plugin to address a problem that I had on a WordPress website.
 The really nerdy fun part is that you can also build your own plugins and offer them to other WordPress site owners.